MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 Thus, the 4D point cloud set $S^\prime=\left\{ p_i^\prime \in \mathbb{R}^4 \right\}_{i=0}^{N-1}$ with $N=\sum_{t=0}^{F-1} N_t$ points can be represented as Equation~(\ref{4D_point_cloud}).
 To distinguish each scan in the 4D point cloud, we add the corresponding time step of each scan as an additional dimension of the point and obtain the spatio-temporal point representation $p_i^\prime = [x_i, y_i, z_i, t_i]^T$.

 \textbf{Serialization.} The SSM, as the core of MambaMOS, typically takes in a sequence of data, such as natural language.
 Therefore, it is necessary to obtain the sequence $S_{o}^\prime$ from the unordered 4D point cloud set $S^\prime$ by serialization.
 The serialization can be understood as a projection function $\Psi$ that transforms the unordered set $S^\prime$ into the sequence $S_{o}^\prime$.
-Thus, the process of serialization and deserialization can be described as Equation~\ref{serialization}, where $\Psi^{-1}$ is the inverse projection function.
-One approach to serialize point clouds is by sorting the coordinate of each point~\cite{pointmamba}.
-However, this serialization method fails to adequately preserve the local spatial relationships of the objects, which may result in spatially close point clouds being far apart in the final sequence.
+Thus, the process of serialization and deserialization can be described as Equation~(\ref{serialization1}) and ~(\ref{serialization2}), where $\Psi^{-1}$ is the inverse projection function.

 Space-filling curves are mathematical curves that can project data in $N$-dimensional space to one-dimensional continuous space: $\mathbb{Z}^N\rightarrow\mathbb{Z}$, which have been applied in recent 3D scene understanding works~\cite{ptv3, octformer}.
 Inspired by them, our serialization process utilizes z-order curves~\cite{z_curve} and Hilbert curves~\cite{hilbert_curve}, which preserve neighborhood relationships in the original 3D point cloud effectively.
+By utilizing space-filling curves, each point is assigned an order index based on its Cartesian coordinates, representing its position on the curve.
+The serialization operation then sorts the points in the unordered point cloud set according to their order index, resulting in a 1D point cloud sequence, denoted as $S_{o}^{\prime}$.